 - Polishing the teeth to remove microscopic scratches.

-- Inspecting each tooth and the gum around it for any signs of disease.
+- Inspect each tooth and the gum around it for any signs of disease.

 - Flushing the mouth, again, with an antibacterial solution.

-- Optionally, applying a dental agent to retard plaque build up.
+- Optionally, apply a dental agent to retard plaque build-up.